 Today’s red velvet cupcakes are from an episode of Throwdown with Bobby Flay, and they are my favorite so far.
 They are moist, bright red, and don’t have too much cocoa powder to muck up the true flavor of “red velvet” which is not chocolate and in my opinion, kind of falls into a category of its own.
 In addition, the frosting on the Throwdown red velvet cupcakes is awesome.
 However, you’re going to have some left over if you don’t scale it down.

-Here’s the full batch of red velvet cupcakes from Throwdown, and below I’ve typed up my adapted half batch version.
-I also added some volume measurements since the original is given in mostly weights.
+Here’s a link to the original recipe from the show, and below is my adapted half batch version.
+I added the volume measurements since the original is given in weights.

 UPDATE: I didn’t realize there was a Throwdown cookbook, but the cupcake recipe is in it as well.
 Looks like a good book.